SuperOfficeDocs/superoffice-docs/docs/en/service/settings/learn/index.md

 language: en
 ---

-# System settings
+# Different settings for Service

-In this section, you can configure the system to tailor it to your organisation's needs.
+In this section, you can configure the settings for Service to tailor it to your organisation's needs.
 Which options are displayed and what you can do depend on the rights assigned in your user profile.
 Rights are assigned under **Users**.

 ## What would you like to find out more about?

-* [Profile][1]
 * [Roles][2]
 * [Users][3]
 * [Categories][4]